 Sam Raimi’s The Evil Dead, the animated rock flick Heavy Metal, and Pink Floyd: The Wall broke as midnight movies.

-For those of us too young to go to concerts, we got to see Led Zeppelin for the first time in The Song Remains the Same (1976); we became “Dead Heads” courtesy of The Grateful Dead Movie (1977).
+For those of us too young to go to concerts: We got to see Led Zeppelin for the first time in The Song Remains the Same (1976).
+We became “Dead Heads” courtesy of The Grateful Dead Movie (1977).
+We got a double dose of Black Sabbath and Blue Oyster Cult with Black and Blue (1981).
 Our first AC/DC concert (distributed by Fred and Beverly Sebastian of Rocktober Blood fame; also a midnight movie, natch) was AC/DC: Let There Be Rock (1980).
 And how can we forget The Rocky Horror Picture Show.
 (Shameless plug #3: read about Kim Milford, the original Rocky, and his rock flick Song of the Succubus.)

 And since the nascent MTV video network wasn’t cleared for broadcast in all markets and all cable systems, the only way you could see rock videos—besides an errant, overnight video program on some low-wattage UHF-TV station—was in a movie theatre—some of which would run videos before their midnight movie features; in-between if it was a double feature.